 Coconut oil is considered best for protecting natural hair.
 It penetrates the hair shafts and reduces protein loss in both damaged and undamaged hair (1).
-It can help strengthen your hair, minimize breakage, and protect it from heat damage.
+It can improve hair strength, minimize breakage, and offer protection from heat damage.
 If you are trying to grow your natural hair, use coconut oil.

 5. Jojoba Oil